 You need a copy of the accident report because it can prove your case in court.

 - Proof that another party was at fault in your lawsuit.
 If you’re going to sue someone for causing your injuries, your attorney will have to show that they were negligent or reckless to obtain a fair car accident settlement.
 This is where having an accident report comes in handy.
-The police officers who investigate an accident will write down how the crash happened, who was involved and the circumstances before, during and after impact.
+The police officers who investigate an accident will write down how the crash happened, who was involved, and the circumstances before, during, and after the impact.
 They will also list any witnesses who were on the scene at that time and their contact information if available (though some states limit this information from being released).
 This is important evidence, especially in cases such as aggressive driving, defective tires, or distracted driving.
 Eyewitness accounts and accident scene footage can help prove liability in car accident claims.
 Was the accident caused by the negligence of the other driver?
 Or, in the case of car accidents resulting from a defective product (like defective tires), the manufacturer could be at fault.
-Once all this information has been collected by investigators from local law enforcement agencies, then it makes its way into a final report which will include:
+Once all this information has been collected by investigators from local law enforcement agencies, then it makes its way into a final report which will include the following:

 - Who was at fault (if anyone) based on evidence collected from both parties involved in the collision;